bebop-001/MinMaxSpinner/README.txt

 Changed signature of DropDownAdapter removing bool hasHint.
 To use object you now create the base object and use 'setHint' to add your hint.

+Mon Mar 23 13:59:43 PDT 2015
+Changed back to separate constructors for hint/no hint spinner.
+Added test for no-hint spinner and fixed problem where last value wasn't getting returned properly and tested...